aknuds1/kubernetes-cluster-cookbook-wiki/Beginners-Guide.md

     etcdctl cluster-health
     kubectl get nodes

 You should now be good to use your Kubernetes cluster!
+Now, on to [how to access your cluster](https://github.com/bloomberg/kubernetes-cluster-cookbook/wiki/Accessing-your-cluster)